 I have learnt that it’s important not to judge your progress on other people’s achievements.
 Some of your friends may be married or have bought a house.
 So what if your not?
 Are you happy with your current situation?
 Yes? great, no?
 Then do something to change it.

-If you compare yourself against others, it makes your own great achievements seem like they don’t matter, when they do.
+If you compare yourself to others, it makes your own great achievements seem like they don’t matter, when they do.
 I think people see life as a bit of a race, who is the first to get married or get the dream job or the dream house?
 Everyone has different dreams and goals.
 I’ve learnt to chill out and be proud of my own achievements, and not measure my success or happiness against others.

 It’s the Little Things That Matter

-Now that pretty much everything is on social media, it easy to compare your relationships against others around you (#relationshipgoals) and feel that yours isn’t good enough for some reason.
+Now that pretty much everything is on social media, it easy to compare your relationships with others around you (#relationshipgoals) and feel that yours isn’t good enough for some reason.
 People are posting how amazing their boyfriend or girlfriend is for taking them on a massive expensive trip or doing another big gesture.

 I learnt to appreciate the little everyday gestures my boyfriend does, as they are more often than the big ones.
 It’s anything from making me a cup of tea in the mornings (I love a good cuppa) to making me dinner or a bacon sandwich after a night out, or just telling me I look nice, I think the little things are much more important and they mean a lot more.